OliverCadman/nubiyan_twist_ci_ms1/README.md

 7. Hit Enter, and the repository's folders and files will be cloned into your chosen directory.
 8. Finally, navigate to the cloned files and have fun coding!

+# Acknowledgements

+* Inspiration for this project came from the need for a website with good UX for my band, which is a currently gigging band with a recent album release.
+* My mentor Adegbenga Adeye guided me through the refinement of my design and implementation for the project.
+Thankyou Adegbenga!

+Thanks to anyone for taking the time to look at my work.
+I wish you all the best.